Year 1

 DPTE 511: Basic Sciences I

-Basic Sciences I provides a study of the morphology of the human body including the macro-anatomy (gross anatomy), microanatomy (histology) of the basic tissues, and provides an introduction into the mechanisms of diseases.
+Basic Sciences I provides a study of the morphology of the human body including the macro- anatomy (gross anatomy) and the microanatomy (histology) of the basic tissues, and provides an introduction into the mechanisms of diseases.
 It includes the study of the bones, ligaments, muscles, nerves, blood vessels, and their associated organs.
 Emphasis is placed on the musculoskeletal and neuromuscular systems.
 Consideration is given to clinical entities, by including imaging and clinical cases.
-Formal lectures, laboratory experiences (including cadaver dissections, observation of radiographs, and microscopy sessions) are supplemented by required reading and other resources.
+Formal lectures, laboratory experiences (including cadaver dissections and observation of radiographs) are supplemented by required reading, group work and other resources.
 [10 SCH]

 DPTE 513: Basic Sciences II

 Basic Sciences II provides an integrated “systems-oriented” approach to the morphological and developmental organization of the human body.
-Integrated study of neuroanatomy, embryology, histology, physiology, pathology and pharmacology is employed in this Block to prepare students for the rest of the professional curriculum.
-Formal lectures, laboratory experiences, and clinical correlation conferences, supplemented by required readings are used to help students gain mastery of the essential concepts of these foundational sciences.
+Integrated study of neuroanatomy, embryology, histology, physiology, pathology, and pharmacology is included in this Block to prepare students for the rest of the professional curriculum.
+Formal lectures, laboratory experiences, and group work supplemented by required readings are used to help students gain the essential concepts of these foundational sciences.
 Each of the body’s major organ systems will be studied beginning with structural and functional aspects of individual cell types and progressing to tissue and systems levels.
-Basic pathology, pathophysiology, and system-related pharmacology are addressed before moving to each new subject area.
+Basic pathology, pathophysiology, and system-related pharmacology are addressed.
 The interdependence of structure and function of tissues and organs is emphasized throughout the lifespan.
 [15 SCH]

 DPTE 514: Basic Sciences III

-Basic Sciences III integrates and consolidates the foundations of movement sciences and bio-physical sciences pertaining to human function across the life span.
-It will serve as an interface between the previous basic science Blocks and the clinical sciences Blocks.
-Students will acquire knowledge in the application of biomechanical and patho-mechanical correlates and motor behavior theories to the analyses of movements in health and pathology and use this knowledge to develop basic screening, evaluation, assessment, and performance measures and skills.
-They will develop the basic skills of documenting and reporting the findings of the studied evaluation measures and intervention outcomes.
+Basic Sciences III integrates and consolidates the foundations of movement sciences and bio- physical sciences pertaining to human function across the life span.
+It serves as an interface between the previous basic science Blocks and the clinical sciences Blocks.
+Students will acquire knowledge of biomechanics, pathomechanics, and motor behavior theories to analyze movement in healthy and pathological states.
+Students will also develop key foundational clinical skills to perform examination, evaluation, and assessment, as well as basic documentation skills to report findings and intervention outcomes.
 The student will learn to describe, operate, and apply skillfully various therapeutic technologies used in habilitation and rehabilitation of patients with musculoskeletal, neuromuscular, cardio-pulmonary, vascular, and integument deficits.
 Instruction will foster critical thinking and an evidence-based approach to problem solving skills necessary for developing effective and efficient independent clinicians.
 Lectures, laboratory activities, numerous case presentations, and problem-based learning will be used in this Block.
 Successful mastery of the material presented in the Block will be measured through performance on written and practical examinations.
 [14 SCH]

-Professional Issues II prepares the student to communicate and appropriately interact with other health care providers, third-party payers, patients, clients, and their families.
+Professional Formation II prepares the student to communicate and appropriately interact with other health care providers, third-party payers, patients, clients, and their families.
 Educational experiences will include panel discussions with professionals in a variety of settings.
-Extensive exercises in documentation and ethics will provide the student with a foundation to communicate clinical decisions and conduct themselves professionally with other health care professionals, patients, clients, and their caregivers.
+Working through diverse case examples will provide the student with a foundation to communicate clinical decisions and conduct themselves professionally with other health care providers, patients, clients, and their caregivers.
 [3 SCH]

 Year 2